franciscozorrilla/metaGEM/README.md

 ## 🖇️ Publications

-The `metaGEM` workflow has been used in the following publications:
+The `metaGEM` workflow has been used in multiple studies, including the following non-exhaustive list:

 ```
 Plastic-degrading potential across the global microbiome correlates with recent pollution trends